Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 Rooting is pretty easy, only requiring a 3.3v USB UART Adapter, [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) and almost no disassembly.
 All warranty seals stay intact.

+Note that the Dreame Breakout PCB is _mandatory_ for newer firmware versions.
+Only if you're lucky and have an old firmware version along with the required knowledge, the PCB may be optional.

 #### Details

 **Valetudo Binary**: `aarch64`